 - Automate your environment: Computers are good at doing things the same every time, humans are not

 - Use disposable resources: “Everything fails, all the time” Werner Vogels.
-Replace broken things with brand new things, rather than spend a lot of time fixing.
+Replace broken things with brand new things, rather than spend a lot of time fixing them.

 - Loosely couple your components: When one element of your application changes or has an issue, the rest of the application should still work.